Popular Socialist Party (Cuba)

 The Popular Socialist Party (Partido Socialista Popular, PSP) was a communist party in Cuba.
 It was founded in 1925 as the Cuban Communist Party (Partido Comunista Cubano) by José Miguel Pérez, Carlos Baliño, Alfonso Bernal del Riesgo, and Julio Antonio Mella.
 The party later merged with the Revolutionary Union (Unión Revolucionaria) to form the Communist Revolutionary Union (Unión Revolucionaria Comunista) on 13 August 1939.
-The party was renamed Popular Socialist Party on 22 January 1944, but with the Auténticos' victory in the 1944 elections, the party went into decline.
+The party was renamed Popular Socialist Party on 22 January 1944.
+Its electoral support peaked later in the decade, but its influence declined during the late 1940s and 1950s.

-The party published the daily newspaper Hoy ("Today") until 1950.
+The party published the daily newspaper Hoy ("Today"), which was banned by the Auténtico government in 1950 and later resumed publication.
+After the 1959 Cuban Revolution, the PSP supported the government of Fidel Castro and in 1961 merged into the Integrated Revolutionary Organizations.

 History

 The party was founded in 1925 with the help of Soviet officials.
+It was formed through a merger of smaller groupings.
 It immediately became the Cuban representative for the Comintern and would remain a member until its dissolution in 1943.

+On 13 August 1939 the party merged with the Revolutionary Union to form the Communist Revolutionary Union; the same year it registered as a political party and helped the Confederación de Trabajadores de Cuba (CTC) get legal recognition.
 The party supported the first presidency of Fulgencio Batista from 1940 to 1944, primarily due to his early advocacy of strengthening labour laws and labour unions, as well as his pro-Allied stance during World War II.
 As a result, two of the party's leaders, Juan Marinello Vidaurreta and Carlos Rafael Rodríguez, were successively appointed ministers without portfolio.
+Party membership reached about 87,000 in 1942.

-The party formed an alliance with the Orthodox Party in the 1944 general elections, but was defeated by the Auténticos-Republican alliance, winning only four seats in the House of Representatives.
+The party was renamed Popular Socialist Party on 22 January 1944.
+It formed an alliance with the Orthodox Party in the 1944 general elections, but was defeated by the Auténticos-Republican alliance, winning only four seats in the House of Representatives.
 They went on to win five seats in the 1946 mid-term elections.

 In the 1948 general election, the party proposed Juan Marinello as its presidential candidate.
 While he finished fourth, the party won five seats in the House elections.
-They later won four in the 1950 mid-term elections.
+It later won four in the 1950 mid-term elections.
+The PSP's electoral support peaked in 1948, when about 150,000 voters registered a preference for it; by 1953 its probable voting strength had fallen to about 70,000.
+Membership declined to roughly 20,000 by 1952 and about 7,000 by early 1959.

 The Auténticos government under President Carlos Prío Socarrás banned the party's daily newspaper, Hoy, in 1950.
-Following Fulgencio Batista's 1952 coup d'état, the party was banned, but it continued publishing its newspaper.

-The party was initially critical of Fidel Castro.
-In 1961, the party merged into the Integrated Revolutionary Organizations (ORI), the precursor to the current Communist Party of Cuba.
+The party was declared illegal by the Batista regime in 1953, but it continued publishing its newspaper.
+The party was initially critical of Fidel Castro, condemned the 1953 attack on the Moncada Barracks as adventurist, and only joined the guerrilla struggle in mid-1958.